dstebila/draft-stebila-tls-hybrid-design/draft-stebila-tls-hybrid-design.md

 # Acknowledgements

 These ideas have grown from discussions with many colleagues, including Christopher Wood, Matt Campagna, Eric Crockett, authors of the various hybrid Internet-Drafts and implementations cited in this document, and members of the TLS working group.
 The immediate impetus for this document came from discussions with attendees at the Workshop on Post-Quantum Software in Mountain View, California, in January 2019.
 Martin Thomson suggested the [(Comb-KDF-1)](#comb-kdf-1) approach.
 Daniel J. Bernstein and Tanja Lange commented on the risks of reuse of ephemeral public keys.
+Matt Campagna and the team at Amazon Web Services provided additional suggestions.

 --- back